nyudlts/jisu-build/ReadMe.md

 A simple Node.js Express server to enable api calls to the Solr database.
 The project also contains python scripts for ingesting EPUB books into Solr.

 ## Dev Setup
-For development purposes it is possible to run each of the above projects locally.
-The best way to do that is to clone and run the projects individually, following the Dev Setup section of the ReadMe in each repo.
-Note: the submodules here are meant to ease the production workflow.
+For development purposes it is possible to run each of the projects locally.
+The best way to do that is to clone and run the projects individually, following the 'Dev Setup' section of the ReadMe in each repo.
+Note: the submodules here are meant for the production workflows.

 For local development, this project is useful for launching a local Solr server and populating it with book data.